doberman/dbrmn-syntax-resources/code-guidelines/code-repo-guidelines.md

 This document aim to describe our general coding standards at Doberman.

-## Code filosophy
+## Code philosophy

-As we have Daniel Renaissance Man Hägglund in our team, we do also follow the [12 Factor app](https://12factor.net/) filosophy, to various extent.
+As we have Daniel Renaissance Man Hägglund in our team, we do also follow the [12 Factor app](https://12factor.net/) philosophy, to various extent.

 ### [Environment variables](https://12factor.net/config)